DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 * Like rain, gentrification is a natural occurrence; the condition of our climate forms it.
 * Like water, people and wealth join a neighborhood through gentrification.
 * Like floods, neighborhoods are destroyed not by the downpour itself but by our lack of preparation and infrastructure.
+* Like rainstorms, people of color are most negatively impacted due to decades of redlining, disinvestment, and white flight from their communities.

-For all the damage wrought by rain, no one is campaigning to stop rain.
+For all the damage wrought by rain, no one is campaigning to stop it.
 No one works on a housing project with the precondition that rain will be prevented.
 Instead, all developments are built with the expectation that they will *withstand* rain.
 The savviest of projects go a step further to benefit from rain by capturing it (think rain barrels and water retention systems).

 Like rain, we must adopt strategies to withstand, capture, and grow with gentrification.
-Rather than new white residents driving up property taxes and pushing out Hispanic long-time homeowners, new residents can move into an ADU owned by a legacy homeowner, contributing to their generational wealth.
+Rather than new white residents driving up property taxes and pushing out Hispanic long-time homeowners, new residents can move into an ADU owned by a legacy homeowner, thereby contributing to their generational wealth.
 Rather than see black culture replaced by yoga studios and boba shops, those new studios and shops can be the lessees of a community land trust formed by the legacy neighbors before the gentrifier's arrival.

 We need rain because we need water.

-We need gentrification because we need people; we need each other.
+We need gentrification because we need people.